 You are not logged in KTH, so we cannot customize the content.

-We are happy to announce that the course has received the EECS Award of the Year 2020 for its ability to create impact in society by letting the students solve real problems in projects provided by Swedish organisations.
+We are happy to announce that the course has received the EECS Award of the Year 2020 for its ability to create impact in society by letting the students solve real problems in projects provided by Swedish organizations.
 In combination with guest lectures and mentoring, this has significantly improved the external relations of the school.
 With numerous successful projects reported in Swedish news, it has also drawn positive attention to the educational activities of EECS.